semanticarts/gist/docs/Contributing.md

 ### Merging the PR

 - The repository is configured to do rebase and merge by default.
-- The GitHub project board is configured to automatically move a merged PR and its associated issue(s) to the Done column, assuming you have linked the PR to the issues.
+- The GitHub project board is configured to automatically move a merged PR and its associated issue(s) to the Done column, assuming you have linked the PR to the issue(s).
-- The person performing the merge should delete the merged branch on the remote.
+- The repository is configured to automatically delete the remoted branch on merge.

 ### Multi-Developer Projects